Chicken marsala can be found on almost any menu in an Italian restaurant.

 One-pot meals are always so easy, full of flavor, and no one usually dislikes them. #winning

 Seasonings: thyme, basil, oregano, salt, pepper

 How to make chicken marsala one-pot pasta:

-- Remove lid, add in the fresh parmesan, stir and garnish with parsley.
+Add in the freshly grated parmesan and garnish with parsley.
 Serve immediately.
+Yum!

 What is marsala wine?

 Marsala wine is a fortified wine made in Sicily.
 Marsala is most commonly used in cooking to create nutty, rich caramelized sauces.